 The application process can be initiated in one of two ways.
 First, some universities will automatically consider you for a studentship when they receive your application to undertake a PhD.
 For example, Nottingham Trent University specifies the below as their arrangements:

-The NTU Doctoral School will treat your online form as an application for a place to study for an MPhil/PhD doctoral research degree at Nottingham Trent University, as well as a funding application for the 2020 Nottingham Trent University PhD Studentship Scheme.
+The NTU Doctoral School will treat your online form as an application form for a place to study for an MPhil/PhD doctoral research degree at Nottingham Trent University, as well as a funding application for the 2020 Nottingham Trent University PhD Studentship Scheme.

 Second, some universities will require you to submit a separate funding application form.
 If you are required to submit a separate application, these are usually made directly to university regardless of the source of the funding body i.e. a Research Council or professional body.
 This is because although the studentship funding may be provided from a non-academic body, as the academic institute hosting the PhD project, the university will be responsible for assessing candidates and selecting the most suitable one.
 Be mindful that these may come with a strict application deadline.

 If you are required to submit a separate application, you will typically be asked for: